Curiosity

 Upgrading

-Pinning a version means upgrades are deliberate:
+Pinning a version means upgrades are deliberate.
+From the host:

 docker compose pull